-HLTH2410 Children's Health and Development - K-8 Health and Physical Education Methods Lab 1 s.h.
+HLTH2410 Children's Health and Development - K-12 Health and Physical Education Lab 1 s.h.

-Methods and development of teaching competence for prospective K-8 teachers in the health education classroom and physical education classroom and early childhood classroom.
+Development of teaching competence for prospective K-12 teachers in the health education classroom and physical education classroom and early childhood classroom.
 Intended for early childhood and education majors (including Health Education and Physical Education).
-To be taken concurrently with HLTH2400 Children's Health and Development.
+To be taken concurrently with HLTH2400 Children's Health and Development for Teachers track.

 A study the principles of nutrition as it relates to health, exercise, sports and disease.
 Students will be presented with applied content that includes research-based guidelines meant to help students differentiate between nutrition recommendations that are backed by science and the overabundance of false and misleading information.
-Goal 1A
+Goal 1A positive decisions to protect their own health but also higher understanding of effects to social health/life when others use or abuse drugs.)